yoloinfinity55/zolablog/content/pages/imprint.md

 ## Disclaimer

 ### Liability for content
-As a service provider I'm responsible according to Article 7(1) TMG (Germany) for my own contents on these pages according to the general laws.
-According to Article 8 to 10 TMG (Germany) I am not obliged to monitor transmitted or stored third-party information or to investigate circumstances that indicate an illegal activity.
 Obligations to remove or block the use of information under general law remain unaffected.
 A liability in this regard is only possible from the date of knowledge of a specific infringement.
 Upon notification of violations, I will remove such content immediately.